jrcalgo/RelayRL-prototype/README.md

-# RelayRL, a Distributed Reinforcement Learning Framework
+# RelayRL — Prototype Distributed Reinforcement Learning Framework

-> **Warning:**
+> **Prototype Warning:**
-> This project is a **prototype** and is **unstable during training**.
-Use at your own risk and expect breaking changes.
+> This repository contains an early-stage prototype.
+The framework is unstable during training, and intended primarily for research and experimentation.
 >
 > **Platform Support:**
 > RelayRL runs on **MacOS, Linux, and Windows** (x86_64).
 Some dependencies may require additional setup on Windows.

-RelayRL is a high-performance, distributed reinforcement learning (RL) framework designed for research and experimentation.
-By using proven transport-layer communication protocols, RelayRL integrates a client-server architecture.
-It provides a robust Rust backend with Python bindings, enabling seamless integration with modern ML workflows and high-speed system-level orchestration.
+RelayRL aims to be a high-performance, distributed reinforcement learning (RL) framework designed to explore single-agent RL with robust system-level orchestration.
+It provides a Rust backend for performance-critical components, Python bindings for integration with ML workflows, and a flexible client-server architecture using gRPC or ZeroMQ.

-## Single-Agent Focus
+## Prototype Scope

-RelayRL is **primarily designed for single-agent RL**.
+RelayRL is currently **focused on single-agent RL**.
+Multi-agent training is not fully supported—while you can launch multiple agents manually, the framework does not yet provide scalable multi-agent orchestration.

-While it is theoretically possible to launch multiple agent and training server processes for multi-agent scenarios, the framework does **not** natively support scalable multi-agent orchestration at this time.
+This repository reflects early-stage development: APIs, performance optimizations, and features are experimental.
+The codebase is a **research prototype** rather than a production-ready framework.

-## Features
+## Prototype Features

 - **Distributed RL Orchestration:**
   Run agents and training servers as separate processes, communicating via gRPC or ZeroMQ.